top of page

 When you're in a new country, it's easiest to let a local guide you on where to eat.

-This is especially true for Singapore if you have a limited time here.
+This is especially true for Singapore if you have limited time here.
 With an abundance of restaurants, it's not always clear which ones are exceptional.

 Binomio has been around for a few years and it's still on a lot of people's "highly recommended" list of places to dine.